Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 Hire talent from around the world

-In a hybrid business model, your company can hire talent from around the world.
+In a hybrid work model, your company can hire talent from around the world.

-Having access to a larger talent pool means you can hire people with
+Having access to a larger talent pool means being able to hire people with

-competitive, help you enter new markets and ensure productivity around the clock.
+competitive, help you enter new markets and ensure round-the-clock productivity.

 How to adopt a hybrid working model